aman24063/CSE231-Programming-Assignments/README.md

-This repo contains all the assignment related to operating system(CSE231).
+This repo contains all the assignments related to Operating System(CSE231).